Quvance/HawkingBot/README.md

 # HawkingBot
-Hawking Bot: A robot inspired by the later Stephen Hawking
+Hawking Bot: A robot inspired by the late Stephen Hawking